Burmese

 - Health And Mental Health

 - Traditional medicine, including herbal remedies and spiritual healing, is widely practiced alongside modern healthcare.
-Mental health is often approached through community support and religious practices.
+Mental health is often viewed through a spiritual lens, with meditation and community support playing key roles.

 - Mental Health Views